Bessemer City, North Carolina: History

 In 1891, John Askew Smith, previously of Reidsville, North Carolina, moved with his wife Fannie and brother-in-law, John A. Pinchback, to Gaston County.
 Smith purchased 1700 acre and wanted to establish a town to the east of Whetstone Mountain.
 By 1893, Smith and other residents petitioned the North Carolina legislature to incorporate the town.
 On March 6, 1893, Bessemer City was officially chartered.
-Smith hired W.R.
-Richardson, an engineer from Guilford County, to lay out the town.
+Smith hired W. R. Richardson, an engineer from Guilford County, to lay out the town.
 In 1896 Smith built the first luxurious home in the area he named "Long View" where he lived with his wife for nearly 20 years.
 This house still stands in pristine condition, and the Mitchell family has taken up its stewardship.
 Smith's "Highacre" house, built in the early 20th century, is now occupied by the Eury family.

 The population of Bessemer City at the time of its charter was very small, with only a few families, but by 1900 it had grown to between 500 and 600 people.
 In 1895, Stonewall Jackson Durham and John M. Odell incorporated Southern Cotton Mills and as their first venture completed and opened the failed Smith/Pinchback Mill.
 A series of textile mills opened by Smith and Pinchback; Durham and Odell; Frank, Robert and Max Goldberg; as well as the Ragan Spinning Company, gave Bessemer City its industrial foundation.

-In 1929 Textile mill striker and songwriter Ella Mae Wiggins, 29, the mother of nine, is killed when local vigilantes, thugs and a sheriff's deputy force the pickup truck in which she is riding off the road and begin shooting.
+In 1929 Textile mill striker and songwriter Ella Mae Wiggins, 29, the mother of nine, was killed when local vigilantes, thugs and a sheriff's deputy force the pickup truck in which she was riding off the road and begin shooting.

 A native of Sevierville, Tennessee, Wiggins by 1926 settled in Gaston County, N.C., living in an African-American neighborhood outside Bessemer City known as Stumptown.
 Her neighbors would look after her children as she worked as a spinner at American Mill No. 2.
 According to an article published online by the North Carolina Museum of History, "she worked twelve-hour days, six days a week, earning about nine dollars a week."She became a bookkeeper for the union, which was Communist run, and traveled to Washington, D.C., to testify about labor practices in the South.
 She also told her story: "I’m the mother of nine.
 Four died with the whooping cough, all at once.
 I was working nights, I asked the super to put me on days, so’s I could tend ‘em when they had their bad spells.
 But he wouldn't.
 I don’t know why. ...
 So I had to quit, and then there wasn't no money for medicine, and they just died."
 She also sang her ballads, including her best-known song, "A Mill Mother’s Lament," which has been recorded by Pete Seeger, among others.
 Wiggins believed in organizing African-Americans along with whites, and in a close vote, her local NTWU branch voted to admit African-Americans to the union.